timdeb08/Programmeerproject/README.md

-#  Visualization of political diversion in the Netherlands with specific focus on the political gain of Forum voor Democratie during the last elections.
+#  Visualization of political diversion in the Netherlands with specific focus on the political gain of Forum voor Democratie during the last elections

 Project of Minor Programming 2019